fockee/fockee.github.io/index.md

 layout: default
 title: Ruomin Huang
 ---
-I am Ruomin Huang (**黄若民** in Chinese), a 1st-year CS Ph.D. student at Duke University.
-I am fortunate to be advised by Prof. [Rong Ge][0].
+I am Ruomin Huang (**黄若民** in Chinese), a 2nd-year CS Ph.D. student at Duke University.
+I am very fortunate to be advised by Prof. [Rong Ge][0].
 Previously I received M.S. in Data Science and B.S. in Computational Mathematics from [USTC][1], where I worked with Prof. [Hu Ding][2].

 ## Research
 Previously I worked on the algorithmic aspect of ML.
-Recently I am interested in the mechanism of in-context learning.
+Now I am interested in the mechanism of in-context learning.

 #### Publications
  \* denotes equal contribution.